rinigus/osmscout-server/README.md

 used by OSM Scout Server.

-At present, all calls via `v2/route`, as `http://localhost:8553/v2/route?...` would be forwarded to Valhalla via `/route?...`.
+At present, all calls via `v2/route`, as `http://localhost:8553/v2/route?...` would equivalent to Valhalla via `/route?...`.